keu/docs/software/cli-podman.md

 You can now run the Astro CLI in Podman containers for this Astro project.

-## Switch Between Using Docker and Podman
+## Switch between using Docker and Podman

 Once you set up the Astro CLI to use Podman on your local machine, the CLI automatically runs Podman containers whenever you run a command that requires them.
 To revert to the default behavior and run CLI commands in Docker containers, run the following command: